 Cupping is one of the techniques often used by acupuncturists at Tao Integrative Medicine to treat asthma and congestion, arthritis, gastrointestinal disorders, and certain types of pain.
 Some practitioners also use cupping to treat depression and reduce swelling.
 Fleshy sites on the body, such as the back and stomach are also preferred sites for treatment.

-Marlton Tui na
+Villanova Tui na

 Tui na has been used in China for centuries.
 A combination of massage, acupressure, and other forms of body manipulation, Tui na works by applying pressure to acupuncture points, meridians, and muscles or nerves to remove blockages that prevent the free flow of energy.
 Removing these blockages restores the balance of energy in the body, leading to better health and more vitality.